-How Did Barbara and Robert "Bob" Mays Die?
-Kim Mays' Parents Are Not Alive Anymore
+Barbara and Robert Mays: How Did Kim Mays' Parents Die?

-ABC’s ’20/20′ gave us complete insight into the story that inspired the 1991 movie ‘Switched at Birth.’
-The tragedy, the lawsuits, the pain, and the human experience of it all is predominantly highlighted in the special broadcast featuring Kimberley “Kim” Mays, one of the girls who was switched.
+ABC’s ’20/20: Switched at Birth or Stolen?’ gave us complete insight into the story that inspired the 1991 movie ‘Switched at Birth.’
+The tragedy, lawsuits, pain, and human experience of it all are highlighted in the special broadcast featuring Kimberley “Kim” Mays, one of the girls who was switched.
 Her turbulent family life and her struggles with coping with it all through the years is something that we can’t even begin to imagine.

-Kim Mays was born on December 2, 1978, to Regina and Ernest Twigg, at Hardee Memorial Hospital, in rural Wauchula, Florida.
+Kim was born on December 2, 1978, to Regina and Ernest Twigg, at Hardee Memorial Hospital, in rural Wauchula, Florida.
 But because she was switched and given to the Mays’ family, Barbara and Robert Mays, she believed that she was born 3 days earlier until she found out the truth almost 10 years later.
-The whole story seems absurd, but the genetic testing was all the proof that was required.
+This whole story does seem incredibly absurd, but the genetic testing was all the proof that was required.

 On ’20/20′ Kim talked about her parents and how she feels like she doesn’t really have a family anymore, especially after the parents who took her home passed away.
 She still struggles with the whole concept of being switched, having two families, and then getting estranged from both of them.
 But it seems like what she wonders the most is what could have been.